flexigpt/vscode-extension/README.md

 ### Creating Command

-Name

 - name: Required

-  - Name of command can be whatever you want
+  - Name of command, can be whatever you want

 - template: Required